ckan/ckanapi/README.md

 The ckanapi command line interface lets you access local and remote CKAN instances for bulk operations and simple API actions.

-Simple actions with string parameters may be called and the response is pretty-printed by default.
+Simple actions with string parameters may be called directly.
+The response is pretty-printed to STDOUT.

 Datasets, groups and organizations may be dumped to [JSON lines](http://jsonlines.org) text files and created or updated from JSON lines text files.
-Dumping and loading jobs can be run in parallel with multiple worker processes.
-Jobs in progress, the rate of job completion and errors are shown on stderr and may also be logged.
+These bulk dumping and loading jobs can be run in parallel with multiple worker processes.
+The jobs in progress, the rate of job completion and any individual errors are shown on STDERR while the jobs run.

-Loading jobs may be resumed from the last completed record, or split across multiple servers by specifying record start and max values.
+Bulk loading jobs may be resumed from the last completed record or split across multiple servers by specifying record start and max values.

 ```